RomainCyr/LTRSP-3589/1_sanity_checks/1_aetest_check_version_testbed/README.md

 # 1. AETest - Check version (testbed)

 This second exercise on AEtest is an improvement of the first one with the same goal.
 The devices versions are collected and checked against an expected version.
-This time, the expected version is not defined statically but retrieve in the testbed from the device custom data.
+This time, the expected version is not defined statically in the code but retrieved in the `testbed` from the device custom data.

-Moreover, instead of doing a loop in the testcase the `@aetest.loop` feature is used to have a test section per device.
+Moreover, instead of doing a `for` loop in the testcase we will use the `@aetest.loop` feature to run the `testcase` for each `device`.

-The test script is still composed of 3 main sections with a few steps in each of them and only the one in bold are to be completed, the rest of the code and the testscript structure is already provided.
+The test script is still composed of 3 main sections with a few steps in each of them.
+Only the one in bold are to be completed, the rest of the code and the testscript structure is already provided.

-0. CommonSetup: Connect to the devices in the testbed.
+0. `CommonSetup`: Connect to the devices in the testbed.
-1. **CheckVersion: Verify the devices are running the correct version using Genie to parse the `show version` output.**
+1. **`CheckVersion`: Verify the devices are running the correct version using Genie to parse the `show version` output.**
    1. **Parse `show version` output.**
    2. **Verify that the device is running the version defined in the testbed.**
    3. **Pass or Fail the test depending on the device version.**
-2. CommonCleanup: Disconnect from the devices.
+2. `CommonCleanup`: Disconnect from the devices.

 ## Output example